 Bond: Who is the intended audience for your book?

 Gillis: I am speaking mainly to young architects who are interested in the principles that integrate form and function.
 My book provides a philosophy of architecture and a human-focused method of creating buildings that express the best within us.

 However, I am also speaking to nonarchitects who are aware of the potential of architecture to help one live life on a higher spiritual and emotional plane.
 I aim to give their attraction to architecture a deeper philosophic basis.
 As for those who have yet to fully experience the artistic potential of architecture but are keen to learn, my aim is to show them where to look and what to look for.

 Architects can add much to human happiness if they actively adopt a design philosophy that projects a good, bright view of the world while holding a heroic view of people.

 Bond: This is the second book of a four-part series on artistic topics that you’re writing.
 Could you tell me about the first book and the others to come?

 Gillis: My first book, Art in One Lesson: Understanding and Appreciating the Arts, is a primer for people not familiar either with the arts or Rand’s theory of art.
 It focuses on a single core idea: that a genuine artwork has a theme.

 My third book, still in progress, is tentatively titled “Objective Aesthetics: Studying Ayn Rand’s Theory of Art” in which I examine Rand’s view that art can be objective and rational.
-The fourth book will conduct a survey many of fields of art, focusing primarily on romantic art.
+The fourth book will survey many of fields of art, focusing primarily on romantic art.